 When a hacker considers doing an SQL Injection attack, he/she can use it to bypass web application authentication and authorization mechanisms.
 It can totally give him/her the chance to retrieve the contents of an entire database.
 This online SQL injection can also do adding, modifying, and deleting records in a database – affecting data integrity.

-If I'll thoroughly analyze the abilities of an SQLi attack, it can certainly give the hacker the unauthorized access to sensitive data such as customer data, personally identifiable information (PII), trade secrets, intellectual property, and many other sensitive information.
-It's really horrifying how these information can be used against me.
+If I'll thoroughly analyze the abilities of an SQLi attack, it can certainly give the hacker unauthorized access to sensitive data such as customer data, personally identifiable information (PII), trade secrets, intellectual property, and much other sensitive information.
+It's really horrifying how this information can be used against me.

 How SQL Injection Happens

 A database server is a requirement in order for malicious SQL queries to run.
 The hacker must initially find an input within the web application that is included inside of an SQL query.
-In order for an SQL Injection attack to take place, the vulnerable website needs to straightaway include user input within an SQL statement.
+In order for an online SQL injection attack to take place, the SQL vulnerable sites need to straightaway include user input within an SQL statement.
 The hacker can then insert a payload that will be included as part of the SQL query and run against the database server.